christy1206/biwoof/README.md

 # Bi-Weighted Oriented Optical Flow (Bi-WOOF)

-The first attempt to utilize onset and apex frames from the micro-expression video sequence to perform the emotion recognition on CASME II and SMIC databases.
+The first attempt is proposed to encode essential expressiveness of the apex frame.
+It utilizes two frames (i.e., onset and apex frames) from the micro-expression video sequence to perform the emotion recognition.
+Promising performance had been achieved when evaluated on CASME II and SMIC databases.

 Example of micro-expressions: